-- (1) Yield on issuance date including the effects of discounts on the notes, settlements of interest rate contracts and the amortization of financing costs. - (2) No principal amounts are due prior to maturity.
+(1) Yield on issuance date including the effects of discounts on the notes, settlements of interest rate contracts and the amortization of financing costs.

 On December 4, 2017, Boston Properties Limited Partnership completed a public offering of \$850.0 million in aggregate principal amount of its 3.200% unsecured senior notes due 2025.
 The notes were priced at 99.757% of the principal amount to yield an effective rate (including financing fees) of approximately 3.350% per annum to maturity.
 The notes will mature on January 15, 2025, unless earlier redeemed.
 The aggregate net proceeds from the offering were approximately \$841.1 million after deducting underwriting discounts and transaction expenses.